Postage

 Stamps from the Vending Machine

-The First Postal Vending Machine Stamps (ATM-Stamp) In PR China
+The First Postal Vending Machine Stamps (ATM Stamps) In PR China

 (Mar 1998) Automatic Machine Labels of the Spanish Postal Service (used in Andorra) - by Phillipe Louviau